SERVICES provided by Ecological Horizons

 - SA Buffel Grass Task Force

-Both John Read and Katherine Moseby supervise honours and PhD students studying arid zone ecology through their positions as adjunct lecturers at the University of Adelaide.
+Both John Read and Katherine Moseby supervise honours and PhD students studying arid zone ecology through their respective positions as Adjunct Lecturer and Research Fellow at the University of Adelaide and University of NSW.

 Contact Ecological Horizons for more information about their services.